robertgshaw2-neuralmagic/nm_projects/Ultralytics-DeepSparse README.md

 # Realtime Deployments on CPUs with DeepSparse

-:woman_student: :man_student: Learn how to deploy YOLOv5 with **realtime latency on CPUs** utilizing Neural Magic's DeepSparse Engine :bangbang:
+:books: Learn how to deploy YOLOv5 with **realtime latency on CPUs** utilizing Neural Magic's DeepSparse Engine:bangbang:

 :cinema: Checkout a demo of our DeepSparse running YOLOv5 in realtime on a 4 core laptop on [YouTube](https://www.youtube.com/watch?v=gGErxSqf05o).

 UPDATED September 2022

-DeepSparse is free to use for research, testing, and development but requires a commerical license for production use.
+DeepSparse is free for research, testing, and development but requires a commerical license for production use.
 We have a [60 day free trail](link_to_trial_page) running for the commerical version.

 # DeepSparse Overview